Skip to main content

 In addition to the Voldemort figurehead at the top, you also have characters like Snape, Malfoy, and Pettigrew, regular folks occupying this world who make choices across the series based on their own personal motivations, and their stories end up revealing the complexities by which a person might choose to indulge in or reject evil.
 There are very clear avenues to evil in this world that have nothing to do with inherent wickedness.

 Is that the only valid way to represent villainy and heroism in fantasy.
 I don’t know.
-Does all real-world evil or despair have an agenda?
+Does all real-world evil or terror have an agenda?
 Does a hurricane or a plague have "reasons" for mowing you down?
 Maybe not, but that doesn’t mean we don’t try to understand our relationship to this kind of phenomena.
 This is where more broadly defined villains tend to make their appearance.

 On the far end of the spectrum, you have someone like the Mistress of Evil herself, Maleficent, as she appears in 1959’s Sleeping Beauty, and there aint nothing subtle about her.
 Not from her draconic wardrobe to her manic cackling to her literally cursing a child to die.
 The film sets up a stark conflict between Aurora and Phillip and this wicked sorceress who will do anything to keep them apart for no other reason than she hates happiness.